Don’t you love homemade strawberry jam, pie, or ice cream? If so, why not start growing strawberries in your home garden?

 However, I’m going to share with you how it can be done.
 That way, you can try your hand at it.
 Here is what you do:

-- Sow the seeds in moistened potting mix in seed starting trays You’ll want to place the trays in shallow dishes of water.
-It will allow the seeds to be watered from beneath, keeping them moist during germination without overdoing it.
+- Sow the seeds in moistened potting mix in seed starting trays.
+You’ll place the trays in shallow dishes of water.
+It will allow the seeds to be watered from beneath, keeping them moist during germination without overdoing it

 - Place the seeds under grow lights.
 You’ll keep them there until you see germination taking place.
-Be prepared; it can take anywhere from seven days to six weeks.
+Be prepared; it can take anywhere from 7 days to 6 weeks

-- You’ll want to harden the plants off for at least a week before planting.
+- You’ll harden the plants off for at least a week before planting

-- The seedlings should be transplanted into their permanent grow space three weeks after the last frost of the season.
+- The seedlings should be transplanted into their permanent grow space 3 weeks after the last frost of the season

 How to Care for Strawberries